 It is important to emphasize that only creditors listed on your schedules will receive notice of your bankruptcy filing.
 If you leave a creditor off your filing, they will not be bound by the discharge.

 Having said that, if they do receive notice, they should immediately stop harassing you.
 If you are having problems with a particular creditor, notify your attorney.
-He or she has the ability to send additional notices and motion to take that creditor before the bankruptcy court for sanctions.
+He or she has the ability to send additional notices and motions to take that creditor before the bankruptcy court for sanctions.
 Creditors are prohibited from attempting to collect on debts once they receive notice that a bankruptcy case has been filed.

 The Bottom Line

-As long as you follow the rule of full disclosure, and list all debts and assets, your attorney as well as the clerk will help make sure that each creditor is notified about your bankruptcy filing.
+As long as you follow the rule of full disclosure, and list all debts and assets, your attorney, as well as the clerk, will help make sure that each creditor is notified about your bankruptcy filing.

 Speak With A Bankruptcy Attorney Today

 If you have additional questions about bankruptcy, or about who will notify creditors about your bankruptcy, call us at 704.749.7747 to get your questions answered and take the next steps toward filing bankruptcy in Charlotte, North Carolina.
 Or, click for a FREE BANKRUPTCY CONSULTATION and we will reach out to you shortly.
 The call is free and we’re here to help.
 We know you have options.
 We hope you choose to Recover With Us.